 \subsection{Experimental Results}

 We begin by comparing each model architecture trained from scratch with the same architecture pre-trained using our proposed strategy, referred to as $+\proposed$ in Table~\ref{tab:models}.
 We have the following observations: \textbf{1)} \proposed~obtains consistent improvements over the base graph neural networks in all 40 tasks (across various datasets and neural architectures), achieving up to 24.93\% relative reduction in RMSE.
 While the paper is written based on CIGIN for better understanding in Section~\ref{sec: 2D MRL Model Architecture}, we could observe performance improvements not only in CIGIN but also in various other model architectures, demonstrating the versatility of proposed pre-training strategies.
-We further demonstrate how our pre-training strategies are adopted to various model architectures in Appendix \ref{app: Baselines}. \textbf{2)} We observe comparatively less performance improvement of AttentiveFP in the Chromophore dataset, which can be attributed to its limited ability to predict dipole moments, which is highly related to the optical properties of molecules, as demonstrated in their own work \citep{kim2006relationship}. \textbf{3)} Furthermore, the comparison between CIGIN and CGIB showed that CIGIN, when pre-trained with \proposed, can match or even surpass the performance of CGIB.
-This demonstrates that \proposed~allows the model to perform efficiently, without requiring a complex model design for improvement.
+We further demonstrate how our pre-training strategies are adopted to various model architectures in Appendix \ref{app: Baselines}.